guttih/WaterMixer/docs/Development/ProductRequirements.md

 ## Features
 To be able to fulfill the purpose of this product the features will need to be described and implemented before release.
 They need to be prioritized and later selected into releases.
-High priority features will be released first, and other lower priority features will be selected and released later.
+High priority features will be released first, and other lower priority features will be released later.

 ### Users
 Description of the two main personas this product is intended for.